JulianxS99/ESP32-Anker-Solix-Data-Visualization/README.md

    convert it to a sketch.
 Make sure `src/secrets.h` is present in the same directory.
 5. Select the correct serial port and upload the sketch.
-On first boot the display will show a splash screen and then update every five minutes.
+On first boot the display briefly shows a text-only boot message followed by the splash screen.
+The screen then updates every five minutes.

 ### PlatformIO